-When possible, the state of the desktop is saved to the root volume of the WorkSpace.
-The WorkSpace resumes when a user logs in, and all open documents and running programs return to their saved state.
+When the WorkSpaces support hibernation, the state of the desktop is saved to the root volume of the WorkSpace.
+The WorkSpace resumes when a user logs in.
+All open documents and running programs return to their saved state with all WorkSpaces operating systems supporting hibernation.

-AutoStop Graphics.g4dn, GraphicsPro.g4dn, Graphics, and GraphicsPro WorkSpaces do not preserve the state of data and programs when they stop.
+AutoStop Graphics.g4dn, GraphicsPro.g4dn, Graphics, GraphicsPro, and GeneralPurpose.4xlarge or GeneralPurpose.8xlarge do not support hibernation.
+Windows 11 24H2 AutoStop WorkSpaces also do not preserve state of data and programs when resuming from hibernation if Credential Guard is enabled, which is enabled by default by the Windows operating system.
 For these Autostop WorkSpaces, we recommend saving your work when you're done using them each time.
+For Windows 11 24H2, you can consider disabling Credential Guard and Virtualization-based Security (VBS) on your WorkSpaces so that hibernation will preserve data when the WorkSpace stops running.